fsprojects/fantomas/README.md

 but it seems many corner cases of the language haven't been covered.
 Feel free to suggests tests if they haven't been handled correctly.

+## Limitations
+Due to limited information in F# ASTs, beware of the current drawbacks:
+ - Inline comments and multiline comments are lost.
+Only XML doc comments are preserved.
+ - Compiler directives are lost.
+ - Multiple attributes are displayed separately.
+ - Properties with both get and set are displayed separately.

 ## Why the name "Fantomas"?
 There are a few reason to choose the name as such.
 First, it starts with an "F" just like many other F# projects.
 Second, Fantomas is my favourite character in the literature.
 Finally, Fantomas means "ghost" in French; coincidentally F# ASTs and formatting rules are so *mysterious* to be handled correctly.

 ## Acknowledgments
 I would like to gratefully thank [EricGT](https://github.com/EricGT) for his comments and feedbacks.